richo/snowplow-wiki/setup-guide/1-trackers/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 On the other hand, you don't want to swamp GTM with lots of data that is never used: either becauese it is not passed onto any of the tags GTM manages, or because those points are never used as part of SnowPlow analyses.

-In general, we recommend erring on the side of comprehensiveness: the cost of passing data into the `dataLayer` is small and SnowPlow is built to house as much data as you can throw at it.
+We recommend erring on the side of comprehensiveness: the cost of passing data into the `dataLayer` is small and SnowPlow is built to house as much data as you can throw at it.
 As a process, we recommend:

 1. Start off with the different objects that make up your product or service _universe_.
 If you're a video site, like Youtube, than videos will be the main object that make up your universe.
 But users, comments, likes and channels are all other objects that make up the Youtube experience.
 (Each one of these will be represented in the CMS behind Youtube.)
 2. For each different object, think about what the key data points are that are interesting.
 For example, a video on Youtube will have an `id`, a `name`, an `author` / `producer` etc.